Modeling complex particle suspensions: perspectives on the rigid multiblob method: Acknowledgments

 \section{Acknowledgments}

 The authors would like to pay tribute to Aleks Donev, who was a key contributor to the rigid multiblob method.
+We also thank the anonymous reviewers for their insightful comments.
 B.D.\ acknowledges support from the French National Research Agency (ANR), under award ANR-20-CE30-0006.
 F.B.U.\ acknowledges funding by the Basque Government through the BERC 2022-2025 program and by the Ministry of Science, Innovation and Universities: BCAM Severo Ochoa accreditation CEX2021-001142-S/MICIN/AEI/10.13039/501100011033.